mdn/content/files/en-us/web/css/ray/index.md

     `sides`: Distance between the ray's starting point and the point where the line segment intersects the containing block's boundary.
 If the starting point is on or outside the containing block's boundary, the length of the line segment is zero.

-> **Note:** While the size parameter is optional in the specification, some browsers implement `ray()` with a required size value.
-Including the default `closest-side` is the equivalent of omitting the size, but has better support.

 - `contain`

   - : Reduces the length of the line segment so that the element stays within the containing block even at `offset-distance: 100%`.
-Specifically, the segment's length is reduced by half the width or half the height of the element's border box, whichever is greater, but never going less than zero.
-It is an optional parameter.
+Specifically, the segment's length is reduced by half the width or half the height of the element's border box, whichever is greater, and never less than zero.
+This is an optional parameter.

 - `at <position>`
   - : Specifies the point where the ray begins and where the element is placed in its containing block.
 This is an optional parameter.
+If included, the `<position>` value must be preceded by the `at` keyword.
 If omitted, the value used is the `offset-position` value of the element.
-If omitted and the element doesn't have an `offset-position` value, the value used for ray's starting position is `offset-position: normal`, which places the element at (`50%`, `50%`) of the containing block.
+If omitted and the element doesn't have an `offset-position` value, the value used for the ray's starting position is `offset-position: normal`, which places the element at the center (or `50% 50%`) of the containing block.

 ## Description

-The `ray()` function allows the positioning of an element along a path using polar coordinates, rather than using the standard rectangular coordinates used by the {{cssxref("translate","translate()")}} function or using animation to move an element along a defined path.
-The `ray()` function helps to create 2D spatial transitions.
+The `ray()` function positions an element along a path by specifying points in a two-dimensional space through an angle and a distance from a reference point (polar coordinates).
+This feature makes the `ray()` function useful for creating 2D spatial transitions.
+For comparison, this approach differs from the method of specifying a point by its horizontal and vertical distances from a fixed origin (rectangular coordinates), which is used by the {{cssxref("translate","translate()")}} function, and from moving an element along a defined path through animation.

 The element is initially positioned by moving the element's [`offset-anchor`](/en-US/docs/Web/CSS/offset-anchor) point to the element's offset starting position.
 The default offset starting position of a ray is the default {{cssxref("offset-position")}} value: `normal`.
-If `offset-position` is explicitly specified as `normal` or omitted and allowed to default, the offset starting position is `50%, 50%` of the element's containing block.
+If `offset-position` is explicitly specified as `normal` or omitted and allowed to default, the offset starting position is the `center` (or `50% 50%`) of the element's containing block.
 With `offset-position: auto`, the starting position of the ray is the `top left` corner (or `0 0`) of the element's box.

 The `<coord-box>` value of the [`offset-path`](/en-US/docs/Web/CSS/offset-path) property provides the reference box for the ray path.